NYPL/digital-collections/README.md

 ```

-Files directly represent routes, so `index` files will be routed to the root of the directory, and a nested file structure will create a nested route (`pages/blog/first-post.js` → `/blog/first-post`).
+Files directly represent routes, so `index` files will be routed to the root of the directory, and a nested file structure will create a nested route (`pages/about/me.js` → `/about/me`).
 Dynamic routes are created with brackets: (`pages/posts/[id].js` → `posts/1`, `posts/2`, etc.).

 ### Rendering and data fetching

 In general, rendering will happen one of three ways: server-side rendering, client-side rendering, and static site generation ("pre-rendering").

-Server-side data on a page can be fetched through `getStaticProps` (Next.js will pre-render the page at build time using the props returned) or `getServerSideProps` (server will call on every request).
+Server-side data on a page can be fetched through `getStaticProps` (Next.js will pre-render the page at build time) or `getServerSideProps` (server will call on every request).

-You should use `getServerSideProps` if you need to render a page that relies on personalized user data, or information that can only be known at request time.
-If you do not need to fetch the data at request time, or would prefer to cache the data and pre-rendered HTML, use `getStaticProps`.

 ## Learn More